-Most listings are in the $40's per square foot per year.
-The LoDo submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 1% decrease in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The LoDo submarket is seeing a decline in rates.
+In the last 3 months, the median rate fell $7 per sqft per year.
+That's a 15% decline in rent.

-In the last 90 days, 50 listings have been made available, so you'll want to check back regularly for new listings.
-About 8% of the listings in the LoDo are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 50 listings have come on the market, so you'll want to check back regularly for new listings.
+About 50% of the listings in the LoDo are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-This market is fairly equally mixed residential and commercial.
-Waste services is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst LoDo residents.
-Commuting around an hour a day is the norm for those who opt to reside in this part of town.
+This region is fairly equally mixed residential and commercial.
+Waste services is the dominant industry in this region.
+Commute by bike is the most popular way to get to work amongst LoDo folk.
+Commuting close to an hour a day is the norm for those who opt to reside in this part of town.